 - A Digital vocational training platform – Green Entrepreneur for the target group of refugees and migrants as well as for persons who want to acquire digital skills and qualifications as entrepreneurs in the green economy.

-Go4DiGREEN will analyse all 442 EntreComp learning outcomes from the 3 areas of competence:
+Go4DiGREEN will analyse all EntreComp and DigComp learning outcomes from all competences.

 The result will be two new ECQA certificates: